What Is Inner Conflict? It’s a Battle Between You and Yourself

 When we hear the word “conflict,” many people imagine wars or fights between others.

-But internal conflict—conflict within ourselves—is also a serious kind of struggle.
+But inner conflict—conflict within ourselves—is also a serious kind of struggle.

 Mahatma Gandhi, famous for his philosophy of nonviolence, once said,